IssALX23/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task 3 prints the ASCII alphabet, in lowercase, not followed by a new line.
 	 all the letters except q and e

+Task 4 prints all numbers from 0 to 98 in decimal and in hexadecimal